OHDSI/ARTEMIS/README.md

     # name <- "customcohort"

-Regimen data may be loaded in from the provided package, or may be submitted directly by the user.
-All of the provided regimens will be tested against all patients within a given cohort.
+Regimen data may be loaded from the package or provided directly by the user.
+All supplied regimens are evaluated against all patients within a given cohort.

     regimens <- loadRegimens(condition = "all")
     regGroups <- loadGroups()